Neon White: Plot

-The amnesiac Neon White awakens in Heaven alongside other sinners who have floated up from Hell.
+The amnesiac Neon White awakens in Heaven alongside other sinners who have been chosen from Hell.
 They are informed by the Believers, a group of beings who claim to speak for God, that they are "Neons" whom God has judged "most unfavorably".
 Their only chance at salvation is through the Ten Days of Judgement competition, held annually to cull the demons infesting Heaven.
 The Neon who can kill the most demons by the competition's end will receive a mechanical halo that will allow them to stay in Heaven for a year.
 White and the other Neons are given weapons and non-removable, explosive masks that the Believers can detonate to execute any Neon who steps out of line.
 As the competition begins, White meets fellow Neons Yellow, Violet, and Red, all of whom vaguely claim to have known him in his past life, and the angels Mikey and Gabby, who manage the Neons' assignments.

 During a daily sermon from the Believers, White meets Neon Green, the current bearer of the mechanical halo, who is feared for killing other Neons.
 Later, Violet tells White about the Old City, an abandoned area of Heaven rumored to have powerful weapons.
 Red warns White against going there since Green uses it as his hunting grounds, but White ignores this and proceeds to the Old City with Yellow.
 The pair encounter Green, and Yellow is killed when he blocks an attack meant for White.
 As Green makes his escape after being defeated by White, he explains that the Believers crafted his halo using a page from the Book of Death, and promises that he has plans for White.
 Following the confrontation, White learns of the counterpart Book of Life, and decides to seek it out as his suspicions about the competition and the Believers mount.